insin/templates/react-cross-runtime-app/README.md

 To add a new runtime, edit `gulpfile.js`:

-* add the name you want to use for the new runtime to the `RUNTIMES` list.
+* add the name you want to use for the runtime to the `RUNTIMES` list.
-* implement distribution steps for the new runtime in the `copy-dist` and `dist` tasks.
+* implement distribution steps for the runtime in the `copy-dist` and `dist` tasks.

+Optional step: create a [pull request](https://github.com/insin/templates/pulls) with a generic setup for the new runtime!

 ### Directory structure